wp-plugins/2bc-image-gallery/readme.txt

 The [2BC Image Gallery](http://2bcoding.com/plugins/2bc-image-gallery/) WordPress plugin is designed to add tags to images in the WordPress media library.
 Once the images are tagged and grouped into galleries, there are several options to display galleries throughout the site.

-The default styling includes a lightbox to open the images in a modal window.
+The default styling includes a lightbox to open the images in a modal window with a slideshow and back/next buttons.
 The gallery screens are loaded via AJAX, with a loading icon to let you know it's working.
 The display is designed to be responsive friendly, meaning it should work well with responsive themes on mobile devices.
-We intend to add more options in regards to gallery styling as we update the plugin.
+We intend to add more options around styling as we update the plugin.

 = Features =

 The 2BC Image Gallery allows for tagging of photos (including automatic tagging of uploaded photos) with date appropriate tags.
 Custom tags can be added as well by editing an image and changing the *Galleries* section.
 After a few galleries have been created, it's very simple to display them on various pages.
 The gallery viewer has been designed with the following features:

 * Lightbox gallery - All images open in a modal/lightbox view
+* Slideshow and Forward / Back buttons for easy browsing
 * AJAX driven - Galleries and images will appear without the page having to refresh, making for a quicker and smoother experience
 * Responsive - Ready for viewing on mobile phones or tablets in responsive themes
 * Lots of options - Use the settings page, or get technical with the shortcode or function call